 Business brokers typically work with smaller companies that will likely sell to an individual buyer (vs. a corporate or institutional buyer).
 The process they use is very similar to that of listing a house for sale …and the terms they use are about the same.
 In concept, business brokers sell companies that are income replacement for the owner/operator; and valuation is typically based on “sellers discretionary earnings” (cash flow to the owner/operator).
 Information is collected about the business and the company is advertised for sale on websites and marketed with an asking price.
 The typical transaction is the sale of the company’s assets using template or standard forms.

 M&A advisors and investment bankers are similar in their offerings, though there are some differences.
-To some degree, M&A advisors bridge the market gap between transactions that are clearly led by investment bankers (those where the deal size is greater than $150 million) and those led by business brokers (typically less than $2 million).
+To some degree, M&A advisors bridge the market gap between transactions that are clearly led by investment bankers (those where the deal size is greater than $250 million) and those led by business brokers (typically less than $2 million).
 Investment bankers typically offer a broader range of services and work with larger companies …services like fairness opinions, public offerings, etc… and those that might require formal licensing as a broker-dealer.
-In practice, most lower middle market transactions do not require the advisor to be licensed under the securities laws, thus you find that most are not; however, this is a grey area and subject to specific facts and interpretation that will hopefully be addressed by the SEC and congress in the months to come.
+In practice, most lower middle market transactions do not require the advisor to be licensed under the securities laws, thus you find that most are not; however, this is a grey area and subject to specific facts and interpretation that will hopefully be addressed by the SEC and congress in the next legislative session.
 In general, investment bankers are purely transaction driven and have minimum fee expectations (which tend to create a floor in the size clients that they serve).

-M&A advisors tend to be somewhat consultative and might work with clients in the strategy and planning phases as they consider their exit or liquidity alternatives.
+M&A advisors tend to be somewhat consultative and might work with clients in the strategy and planning phases as they consider their exit, liquidity or succession alternatives.
 Both M&A advisors and investment bankers run a process to sell a company that is proactive and usually focused on creating a competitive and timed environment for the seller with the goal of optimizing the value and reaching the seller’s objectives.
 Unlike the passive process used by business brokers, the actively managed process of M&A advisors and investment bankers tend to add value …and should pay for itself, not being a cost to the seller …rather an investment with an expected return.
 M&A advisors and investment bankers typically buy and sell companies to/for other companies or institutional investors e.g. private equity funds.
 The transactions involved at this size and stage of the market tend to be somewhat complex and require a level of sophistication and understanding in corporate finance not found at the lower-end of the spectrum.